Anthropology E354, Fall 2014

 The paper must reference all research used in its production.
 References are sources from which you quote directly or borrow ideas, even if you adapt their ideas to your own ends.
 This includes direct quotes, paraphrases (i.e., when you restate something someone else already said), or theoretical concepts that you borrow.
 The latter borrowing of concepts means that if you discuss a concept such as subculture and use it as it was defined by another scholar, you must cite them as the source of that idea, regardless of whether you and that scholar work on the same topic.

 References should provide general intellectual background for the work that has been done on your subject as well as any specific work done on this topic.
 They can be journal articles, books, or newspaper articles which analyze the very same things you are analyzing, or they can be texts which develop ideas or principles which you borrow or adapt--for instance, if you choose to study MTV, you would find a considerable amount of academic research and even more popular and often erudite analysis in the mainstream press.
 Be creative about your resources and dig for some original things to synthesize: take advantage of stuff like journal articles, Dissertation Abstracts, interviews, conference papers, and edited volumes that you may not typically use in courses, and obviously use sources like albums, videos, or media if they are appropriate.
-You can find an amazing amount of pertinent stuff on the Web, with numerous libraries hooked up and offering encyclopedic, scholarly reviews of popular culture references--go check my links page for some of these at http://www.iupui.edu/~anthpm/links.html There are also talk groups and sites on every musical group imaginable: there are hundreds of Elvis sites, not surprisingly, but there also are MTV sites, genre sites (e.g., Goth fan talk groups), and superb sites dedicated to particular periods (e.g., New Wave).
+You can find an amazing amount of pertinent stuff on the Web, with numerous libraries hooked up and offering encyclopedic, scholarly reviews of popular culture references.
+There are also talk groups and sites on every musical group imaginable: there are countless band sites, not surprisingly, but there also are MTV sites, genre sites (e.g., Goth fan talk groups), and superb sites dedicated to particular periods (e.g., New Wave).
 HOWEVER, please be critical of anything you take from a web site: unlike academic literature that is produced and reviewed by scholars, anybody can put up a web space and represent virtually anything as fact.

 References should be noted in two places in your text: in the body of the text and at the conclusion in a bibliography.
 Do not use endnotes or footnotes.
 Within the body of your paper, you can quote directly from another author, placing their ideas verbatim within quotation marks.
 At the end of the quote you must cite the source--for example,